 "All I can say is that my head is here now and for many years to come."

-The Liverpool forward has had a number of controversial moments during his time in England, and has been repeatedly criticised for going to ground too easily - although he argues it is merely a reflex reaction in a physical league.
+The Liverpool forward has had a number of controversial moments during his time in England, and has been repeatedly criticised for going to ground too easily, although he argues it is merely a reflex reaction in a physical league.

-"Sometimes you're standing there and someone comes flying in, so you move your leg out of the way or you go to ground because you’re scared of getting hit.
+He explained: "Sometimes you're standing there and someone comes flying in, so you move your leg out of the way or you go to ground because you’re scared of getting hit.

 "If I leave my leg there so the referee can see it’s a foul, I risk suffering a big injury.
 That’s why sometimes your instinct tells you to go to ground.